manasvityagi/IoT_Dashboard/Journal.md

 -[ ] Create Entity Relationship Diagram

 Since I changed the modeled a lot, i need to recreate it.
-Because of lack of time, i need to automate it, via library that I foiund
+Because of lack of time, i need to automate it, via library that I found, graphviz

-Apparently graphiviz had the following problem in windows
+Apparently graphiviz had the following problem in windows, it needs additional non python package to be installed.
+Installing it did not worked!

     graphviz_wrap.obj : error LNK2001: unresolved external symbol agwrite
     graphviz_wrap.obj : error LNK2001: unresolved external symbol agisdirected